 In Ireland, the housing index refers to the Residential Property Price Index (RPPI) and it is designed to measure the change in the average level of prices paid for residential properties sold in the country.
 The RPPI is compiled using data on mortgage drawdowns provided on a monthly basis by 8 of the main Mortgage Lending Institutions under Section 13 of the Housing Act (2002).
 It is transactions based; meaning that prices are recorded only where a sale occurs.
 Not all residential property transactions are funded by a mortgage (i.e. they are cash based) and these transactions are excluded from the scope of the index.
 This page provides the latest reported value for - Ireland Residential Property Prices - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Ireland Residential Property Prices - actual data, historical chart and calendar of releases - was last updated on March of 2018.
+Ireland Residential Property Prices - actual data, historical chart and calendar of releases - was last updated on April of 2018.